Delaware Route 10: History

 By 1920 what is now DE 10 existed as an unimproved county road.
 The portion of the current route through Camden, as well as the road between Camden and Rising Sun, was upgraded to a state highway by 1924.
 By 1925 the road was completed as a state highway between Willow Grove and Camden, while the portion between the Maryland border near Sandtown and Willow Grove was under proposal as a state highway.
 The portion of road west of Willow Grove became a state highway by 1931.
 DE 10 was assigned to run from the Maryland border near Sandtown to US 113 Alt.
 (South State Street) in Rising Sun by 1936, following its current alignment between the Maryland border and Camden and Rising Sun Road between Camden and Rising Sun.
 By 1964, the route was realigned to bypass Willow Grove to the southeast, with the former alignment now Willow Tree Circle.
 The Lebanon Road portion of DE 10 was constructed by 1966, connecting the route east of Camden to US 113 (Bay Road) at Dover Air Force Base.
 DE 10 was rerouted to follow Lebanon Road to US 113 by 1969.

 The Lebanon Road portion of the route between US 13 and US 113 was completely widened into a divided highway by 1981.
 In 1993, the DE 1 freeway was completed in the area of the eastern terminus, with an interchange to that road built that incorporated ramps to both DE 10 and the existing US 113, which merged with DE 1 at this point.
 The US 113 designation was removed from the area in 2004, leaving DE 10 terminating only with DE 1.
 On June 5, 2017, construction began for a roundabout at the junction with DE 15 west of Camden in order to improve safety at the intersection.
 The roundabout was completed by September 2017.

 There are plans to build a bypass of the section of DE 10 through Camden in order to improve safety and reduce congestion on the alignment through the town.
 The bypass is proposed to run to the south of Camden, running from DE 10 at the western end of Camden east to a roundabout with DE 10 and Rising Sun Road east of the town.
-Construction of the bypass is planned to begin in 2023 and be completed in 2025.
+Construction of the bypass is planned to begin in 2024 and be completed in 2026.
+On July 10, 2024, a groundbreaking ceremony was held for the eastern portion of the bypass east of the US 13 intersection, with Delaware Department of Transportation secretary Nicole Majeski and state and local officials in attendance.